 How Long is Beartooth Pass?

 Beartooth Pass – one of America's most scenic highways – is 68 miles.
 (Some websites say it’s 69 miles, though, because it’s technically more than 68 miles, just shy of 69.)
 You don’t have to drive it all though if you don’t have time or don’t want to.

-There’s not really access in the middle of Beartooth Highway, so you have to enter it from its western end in Cooke City, or its eastern end, at Red Lodge.
+The middle of Beartooth Highway is not really accessible, so you have to enter it from its western end in Cooke City, or its eastern end, at Red Lodge.
 Both are in Montana.

 There's access to Beartooth Pass from Chief Joseph Byway in Wyoming, but it's not exactly the middle, nor is it a shortcut.
 Chief Joseph Byway is 17 miles from Cooke City.
 The road leads to Cody, Wyoming.

 But there are spots to turn around on Beartooth Highway you wish to.

 How Long Does it Take to Drive Beartooth Pass?

 It takes hours from end to end.
 It would take less time if you were driving without stopping.
 (Though more time than you would think with switchbacks, twists, and turns).
 But if you don't ever stop or get out of the car, you're missing the chance to explore and gush over the highlights of Beartooth Highway!

 You need at least 1 hour if you plan on exploring, at all.
 You won’t get very far with less time.

 Ideally, I would say either plan on 3 hours to hit sunset or leave yourself 6 hours (the better part of a day) to explore.